 UV light has germicidal properties, making it great for sanitizing air as it passes through your HVAC system.
 HVAC UV light systems use a special type of high-frequency low-wavelength UV light called UV-C to destroy the nucleic acids that make up the DNA in harmful airborne bacteria and sanitize the air as it passes through the system.

 HVAC UV lights are also good at limiting mold growth throughout your HVAC system, preventing certain respiratory illnesses.
 The most common type of HVAC light is an in-duct light that goes near your central air system’s blower.
 Some HVAC systems also use UV lights to prevent mold from growing on the evaporator coil.
 The evaporator coil holds the refrigerant that your AC unit uses to cool your home and is a breeding ground for mold spores that love cool, condensation-rich environments.
-You might also see lights used to sterilize the condenser coil and drain pan.
+You might also see these electronic air filters used to sterilize the condenser coil and drain pan.

 A final benefit to installing UV-C lamps in your HVAC system is that they also destroy volatile organic compounds (VOCs), which cause unpleasant odors reminiscent of tobacco smoke.
 While not all VOCs cause health issues, their strong smells are undesirable and hard to eliminate.